 Now we do, and so will you, if you download the Top 25 women's basketball archive.

 The archive is a large Excel spreadsheet that you can download, sort and analyze at will.
-The default view is an alphabetical listing of every team that's been ranked.
+The default view is the final Top 25 ranking for the 2018-19 season and then an alphabetical listing of every team that's been ranked.
 Using Excel's sort feature you can organize them anyway you want.

 The first columns show each team's highest ranking in the Top 25 poll and the number of times it has appeared in the poll, including preseason and final rankings.
 The columns highlighted in yellow show any team that was ranked in a particular season with an X and any team that was ranked No. 1 during that season with asterisks.
 Click on the plus sign at the top of the columns to reveal the week by week rankings for that season.